joelcalm/Formula1Prediction/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage

-Preprocessing & Feature Engineering Scripts:
+**Comprehensive Workflow in a Single Notebook:**
-Scripts to merge datasets, clean missing values, and engineer additional features.
+- **Data Preprocessing:** Merging datasets, cleaning missing values, and engineering features

-Model Training:
-Jupyter notebooks or Python scripts for training models (Logistic Regression, Random Forest, SVM, XGBoost) on the prepared dataset.
+- **Model Training:** Implementing and training multiple models (Logistic Regression, Random Forest, SVM, XGBoost)

-Evaluation & Visualization:
-Scripts and notebooks to evaluate the models using race-wise accuracy, group accuracy, and F1 scores.
-Visualizations (correlation matrices, ROC curves, confusion matrices) help interpret model performance.
+- **Model Evaluation:** Assessing performance with race-wise accuracy, group accuracy, and F1 scores

-Betting Analysis (Optional):
+- **Visualization:** Creating correlation matrices, ROC curves, and confusion matrices
-A separate module to simulate a betting strategy using predicted winners and compare returns to actual outcomes and odds.
+- **Betting Strategy:** Simulating predictive betting analysis and comparing returns to actual outcomes

-Results and Performance
+### Results and Performance
 After feature engineering and hyperparameter tuning:

-Winner Prediction: XGBoost improved race-wise accuracy from ~0.46 to ~0.66.
+* Winner Prediction: XGBoost improved race-wise accuracy from **~0.46 to ~0.66**.
-Group Classification: Significant improvements in correctly identifying podium, points, and no-points finishers.
+* Group Classification: Significant improvements in correctly identifying podium, points, and no-points finishers.
-Model Insights: Grid position, reliability metrics, and recent performance were among the most influential features.
+* Model Insights: Grid position, reliability metrics, and recent performance were among the most influential features.

-Betting Analysis
+### Betting Analysis

 A hypothetical betting scenario for the 2024 season was tested, using model predictions to place wagers.
-The resulting strategy yielded a positive ROI of 35.79%, indicating the potential real-world application of data-driven predictions for sports betting enthusiasts.
+The resulting strategy yielded a positive ROI of **35.79%**, indicating the potential real-world application of data-driven predictions for sports betting enthusiasts.

 <!-- CONTACT -->
 ## Contact